omer-mohamed/MERN-project/README.md

-Visualze and showcase charities in the US with React
+Visualize and showcase charities in the US with React

 Link to the deployed website :https://hidden-wave-41150.herokuapp.com/